Even-Keeled was born from a need to make sense of the contradictions we live with, the ones society insists aren’t contradictions at all.

 Then Some reveals what happens when humanity collides with leadership, strategy and spreadsheets.
 Three territories with no borders in between.

 There’s no right door into this house.
-Pick an essay that catches your eye, they’re all connected anyway.
-The one about sales might lead you to questions about work and identity, which might lead you to why we’re so afraid to admit we’re struggling.
-And that’s intentional, because life doesn’t happen in categories.
+Pick an essay that catches your eye; they’re all connected anyway.
+The one about sales might prompt questions about work and identity, which might lead you to why we’re so afraid to admit we’re struggling.
+And that’s intentional, because life doesn’t happen in silos.

 These essays won’t expire.
 What feels distant today might be exactly what’s needed six months from now.
 I hope you find pleasure in jumping between sections or starting anywhere that calls to you.